 RAST function of the putative HGT

 Finally, RAST-predicted function specific to the putative HGT gene family are recovered.
-Concerning the gene family 1058, RAST predicts a ribosomal-protein-alanine N-acetyltransferase involved in the of the coenzyme A, which is an intermediate between the glycolysis and Krebs’ cycle.
+Concerning the gene family 1058, RAST predicts a ribosomal-protein-alanine N-acetyltransferase involved in the utilization of the acyl-coenzyme A, which is an intermediate compoud between the glycolysis and Krebs’ cycle.
 Other gene families are also predicted as intermediary for energy production: gene families 55 and 1086 code for fumarate reductase flavoprotein subunit (intermediate enzyme of Krebs’ cycle) and acetyltransferase from the GNAT family (utilization of coenzyme A for acylation of different substrate), respectively.
 Gene families 1059 and 1099 are involved in drug resistance by beta-lactamase and activator tipA or regulator MerR transcription, respectively.
 The predicted functions of gene families 1097 and 1674 are more ambiguous as they are less studied.
 They code for transcriptional regulators from LysR family and PadR family, respectively.
 Both are potentially involved in many pathways, such as quorum sensing, virulence, motility and abiotic stress.
 Concerning the other considered gene families present in Supplement S4, RAST cannot predict a precise function; either the predicted functions among reference genomes are different or the function referred to "hypothetical protein".

 Discussion